joebologna/rockyourslotsoff/03-Article.md

 | Write code to display msg from server<sup>[3]</sup>             | 3      |        |
 | Total Effort                                                    | 16     |        |

 It's difficult to assess actual assessment because I'm writing these articles at the same time.
 However, I think I'm on track.
-Notice how the actual effort to complete setup and writing logic are reversed.
+For the setup task, notice how the estimated effort and actual effort is reversed.
 Also notice the `?` for creating the API.
 This is typical.

-For the setup case, I spent less than 3 hours, however my computer was already setup so I've adjusted it to account for what I forgot about initial conditions for a typical developer starting a new project with a new stack.
+For the setup case, I spent less than 3 hours, however my computer was already setup.
+It took me less than 1 hour, but I'm guessing actual for a developer setting up a new tool chain would be closer to 3 hours, so I logged 3.

-It's also common for work to be completed in "chunks".
-A chunk of 4-6 hours is typical.
-Most people lose focus after a few hours.
-Everyone is different, but the rule of thumb I use is a function of how frequently I make mistakes.
-When the frequency becomes noticeable, time to take a break.

-Quality is all about "yield".
-It's all about a personal commitment to building in quality from the ground up.
-TDD is a tool. **How** you do your work is a continuos activity that either creates and asset or a liability.
-Striving for 100% yield means work is only complete when all defects have been removed and the asset is ready for "validation".
-Verification is a continuous process.
-Escaped defects are caught by QA, which may not be sufficient in some Agile development teams.
-This results in the dreaded fix-on-fix cycle.
-I could point to the "Personal Software Process (PSP)" training I took, but everyone is different, so I'll refrain and stop the pontification.
-Let's get back to work.
+## The Quantum Nature of Time

+Using a total effort for time is misleading.
+In reality, work is completed in "chunks".
+Everybody works like this, however, my quantum is different than yours.
+It also changes based on environment, mood, energy level and more.

+I can work for 4-6 hours, taking 5 min breaks once an hour.
+During these periods I pay attention to the number of mistakes I make.
+When the frequency becomes noticeable, time to take break.
+This gives me 2 or 3 periods with durations between 2 and 6 hours.
+For complex stuff, I'll use the while 6 hours to prevent losing context.

+## The Effect of Quality on Yield

+Every production process has a yield, coding is no different.
+I was formally certified in the Personal Software Process (PSP) a very long time ago.
+It taught me how to write code that does not have defects cause by me, well, being me.
+Explaining this might be the subject of a future article, for now it's just about quality and yield.

+I like to finish something and be done with it.
+When it comes back from a code review, like a pull request or from QA or the customer as a bug, it affects my yield.
+So, if I have to do 10% rework, I'm wasting 10% of the time I could be producing more code.
+This also costs my employer money, which is no big deal, until you think about why an employer hires contract talent.
+It's all about the money baby.

+I tried to convince an employer that using off shore coders at 1/4 the cost compared to my services was a net loss.
+I measured the rework and time it took for me to either fix the problem or request fix-on-fix and associated documentation to convince the guys doing the work to actually fix it.
+Granted this was a long time ago, but actually doing the math proved my point.
+The quality process guy sat in the same room as me and he kinda believed me, but my management didn't.

+So, I ended up just writing a lot more of the code than I should have - taking one for the team.
+The time came out of my personal time.
+So the employer saw it as a win-win.
+But the result is a disgruntled employee.

+Suffice to say, TDD helps improve yield.
+It doesn't make creating the asset quicker, it makes creating the asset more _reliable_ and therefore de-risks a project and instills trust between team members and management.
+This leads to a happier, less toxic workplace.
+It also feels better.

+Enough pontification, Let's get back to work.

+### What's Next?

 Do I work on enhancing the API or creating the simple web page at this point?
 I could even work on the API.
 It's not necessary to follow the sequence outlined in the task list.
 What should I choose?
 It depends.
 Mostly on what you are capable of doing at the time.
 If you are focused, do harder things.
-If you don't have a lot of time (maybe a meeting is coming up, lunch?, beers and/or dinner soon?), these things will force you to rush.
+If you don't have a lot of time (maybe a meeting is coming up, lunch, beers and/or dinner soon?), these things will force you to rush.

 I have 2 hours before lunch so I think I can do the web page and some of the API.
 This will allow me to use the "define the output first" approach.
 We can also use our "pair programmer" which adds some interest and otherwise less than exciting task.
 Doing the webpage will help me think about the API.
 So, let's do it!